Chinquapin, California: Badger Pass and Chinquapin

-During the winter months, Chinquapin is used as a tire-chain installation point before the ascent to Badger Pass Ski Area.
-There are usually crews and rangers on hand during snowy periods to aid the visitor on proper installation of the chains on their vehicles.
-If weather conditions exceed the limits of safety or if Badger Pass ski area has no available parking spaces, rangers will close the gates to Glacier Point Road at the Chinquapin intersection to all ascending vehicles.
+Skiing activities at Chinquapin have largely ceased, especially following the closure of its gas station and store.
+Today, Chinquapin primarily serves as a rest stop.
+In the winter months, Chinquapin serves as a checkpoint for tire chain installation en route to Badger Pass Ski Area.
+Rangers and other staff assist visitors with chain installation during snowy conditions.
+If weather conditions become too hazardous, or if Badger Pass is at full parking capacity, rangers will close Glacier Point Road at the Chinquapin intersection to all ascending traffic.

 Trailheads near Chinquapin

 The Deer Camp trailhead is just south of Chinquapin and Glacier Point Road.
 As you hike along the trail above Hwy 41, it passes over Rail Creek and Strawberry Creek on its way to Deer Camp on Empire Meadow.
 The trail's endpoint is at the town of Wawona.